The 6-foot-3 point guard and five-star recruit wows with high-flying finishes and slick passes.

 Davison flourishes in transition.
 He has a speedy dribble that can slice through flurried defenders and zip an assist to a teammate.
 He's best driving downhill and rising above shot blockers at the rim.
 Davison's shot is decent with room to grow.
 He's flirted with a step back and can knock it down respectively from beyond the arc.

 His form resembles Collin Sexton's in high school.

 JD Davison Recruiting

 Davison is the 9th-ranked overall player in the 2021 recruiting class according to 247Sports Composite.
-Rivals ranks him as the 15th best player in the country.
+Rivals ranks him as the 13th best player in the country.
 This past season, Davison won Mr. Basketball for the state of Alabama and led Calhoun to the Class 2A state championship.

 The high-school standout and 2021 McDonald's All-American received offers from Alabama, Auburn, Memphis, Mississippi State, Ole Miss, Florida State, Kansas, Louisville, Iowa State, Virginia Tech, and UNLV among others.
 There isn’t a clear indication of where Davison is leaning, but Alabama, Auburn, Memphis, Mississippi State, and Ole Miss are listed as warm on 247Sports‘ interest meter.

 Alabama Crimson Tide